fastify/fastify/docs/Style-Guide.md

 ### Grammatical moods

-Grammatical moods is a great way to express your writing, don't want to sound too bossy while making a direct statement.
-Know when to switch between indicative, imperative, and Subjunctive moods.
+Grammatical moods is a great way to express your writing.
+Avoid sounding too bossy while making a direct statement.
+Know when to switch between indicative, imperative, and subjunctive moods.

 **Indicative** - Use when making a factual statement or question.